johannesburg/cpe2usb/README.md

 ```

 Once `code.py` is loaded onto the CPE, run `usb_send.py` on your host system.
-It will send the phrase `"Hello from CircuitPython"` to the CPE, which will in-turn
+It will send the phrase `"HELLO from CircuitPython"` to the CPE, which will in-turn
 return it back to be printed.

+Basically, we are opening a serial connection to the CPE, then writing the message, and then waiting to read back a one line response, and printing it.
+Only one serial connection to the device can be open at a time, so be sure to close the serial view in the mu editor or your terminal before running the above code.

+To understand exactly what each line of code is doing, consult the [pyserial documentation](https://pyserial.readthedocs.io/en/latest/shortintro.html).
+I would highly suggest doing so!

 # Streaming CPE sensor data over USB